Pennsylvania Microgrower Application

 No microgrowers grow cannabis under the medical marijuana act in PA.
 Perhaps one day in the recreational marijuana market for Pennsylvania, microgrowers will be allowed to have up to 150 plants that are complying with the standards.
 If the number of plants exceeds this limit, the plants must be destroyed because even medical marijuana is a controlled substance under federal law.
 Plus, the cannabis industry is a compliance game.

-In Pennsylvania, if you are over the age of 21, you are allowed to grow up to six cannabis plants in your home for personal use.
+Also if SB 869 passes in Pennsylvania, Medical Marijuana Patients over the age of 21, would be allowed to grow up to six cannabis plants in your home for personal use.
 When you want to grow a larger number of plants, you can apply for a license.
 As a microgrower, you may later sell the cannabis to a processor or dispensary.

 If you want to apply for a micro growers license remember that the first and most important thing you should do is call your representatives and ask them to vote on legalization.
 And – since we are in the voting subject – remember we are in election year!
 Please, go vote and make sure your family and friends do to.